fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     When the sky will be like molten copper and the hills will be like flakes of wool.
     Quran, surah Al-Maarij (The Ascending Stairways) 70:8-9

+    "The Day when the earth will be changed to a different earth, and so will be the heavens; and (men) will be marshalled forth before Allah, The One, The Subduer."
+    Quran, surah Ibrahim (Abraham) 14:48

+    "They ask thee concerning the mountains; say, 'My Lord will uproot them and scatter them as dust, thus He will leave them as smooth and level plains; Thou wilt not see in their place anything crooked or curved."
+    Quran, surah Taahaa (Taahaa) 20:105-107

 I've come across this interesting theory of physics of Destruction of the earth on the Day of Judgement: [Physics of the Day of Judgement](https://www.islamicity.org/6377/the-physics-of-the-day-of-judgement/).